-New Graduate Cohort tentatively scheduled to begin Fall 2014
+New cohort tentatively scheduled to begin Fall 2014

 Iowa’s best schools have library programs that engage the entire school community to elevate the learning experience for all.
 Teacher librarians are strategically positioned to: